hatofmonkeys/bosh-chef/README.md

 - Log back in to the [nodes page](https://10.244.0.30.xip.io/nodes)
 - Select the first node - usually [node 0](https://10.244.0.30.xip.io/nodes/0.chef-client.chef1.chef-warden.bosh).
-- Edit the node and apply the apache recipe from the cookbook you uploaded.
+- Edit the node and add the apache recipe from the cookbook you uploaded to the run list.
 Save the node.

 ### 7. Wait for convergence and bask in the glow of your own brilliance

-If you've used BOSH-Lite and have the routes in place you should be able to [view a default apache page on the node you edited](http://10.244.0.50/) once the node has converged.
+If you've used BOSH-Lite and have the routes in place you should be able to [view a default apache page on the node you edited](http://10.244.0.50/) once the node has converged (up to three minutes).
 Doing something useful with the cluster is left as an exercise for the reader.

 ### 8. Scale the cluster up